storyprotocol/documentation/docs/Story Network (L1)/node-architecture/cosmos-modules/evmstaking.md

 - Redelegate
 - Unjail: anyone can request to unjail a jailed validator by paying the unjail fee in the contract.

-These operations incur a fixed gas cost to prevent spams.
+These operations incur a fixed gas cost to prevent spam.

 ### Parameter events